Find out more about becoming a supported lodgings host and help a young person on their route to independence.

 The supported lodgings scheme is designed to provide a stepping-stone placement for young people aged 16-24, on their route to independence.

-Young people require stepping-stone placements to gain advice and support from a caring adult, allowing them to move confidently into independent living as and when they feel prepared.
-Some individuals may be care leavers and for others it may be impossible to return to the family home- the aim is to provide them with a comfortable room within a safe environment where they can develop the everyday life skills that they may not have previously experienced.
+Young people require stepping-stone placements to gain advice and support from a caring adult.
+This allows them to move confidently into independent living as and when they feel prepared.
+Some individuals may be care leavers and for others it may be impossible to return to the family home.
+The aim is to provide them with a comfortable room within a safe environment where they can develop the everyday life skills that they may not have previously experienced.

 A supported lodgings host will help a young person to:

 - sustain positive employment, further education and/or training

 - develop the practical, social and emotional skills needed for independence

 - reduce their vulnerability and loneliness and achieve social integration

 - reduce their need to stay in unsupported or insecure accommodation

 Become a Supported Lodgings Host